We now know how it can ravage our body and brain

 Solving an evolutionary mystery

 By the cold logic of evolutionary science, post-menopausal women lack obvious utility.
-That they manage to attain old age is a mystery that requires explanation.
+That they manage to attain old age requires explanation.

 The scary consequences of the grayest generation.

 We are having kids later than ever.
 We have no idea what we're getting into.